LiminalCrab/auger/readme.md

 TO DO list at the bottom.

 This is an RSS feed for the [Merveilles webring project](https://github.com/XXIIVV/Webring/), it's a static page that's updated once daily with all the recent articles written by the community.
+This idea was sparked from Cblgh's search engine "Lieu", and I hope it encourages everyone to post more on their blogs.

 ## How do I add my website to the aggregator?
 You have to be an active member of the Merveilles community, and thus the Mastodon rules apply to this page.
 You can read them here: https://merveilles.town/about/more
 Your website must meet the [criteria of the Webring project](https://github.com/XXIIVV/Webring/#webring-criteria).

+Please ensure your XML is correct, atom feeds are so far the best for parsing, but if you use your own take a look at some other feeds on the list and try your best to match them up.
+If your XML is incorrect it'll cause the scripts to crash and I'll have to remove your site until I can figure out how to circumvent these errors.

 If you meet both of those conditions just modify url.py with your rss link, your website link, and make a code comment linking to your merveilles.town mastodon account and I'll look into it.

 If your website does not meet the Webring criteria but manages to make it on their anyway, It will be removed from Auger at my discretion.
-I really appreciate constructive content.
-If community members complain about said content, the post is likely to be removed.
+If you post constructive content, it likely won't be an issue -- however; if community members complain about said content, that post will likely be removed.

 ## HOW DOES IT WORK?